-BEEDIE LUMINARIES — Just four years ago, Nimmy Sebastian and Naailah Shah were high school seniors who received some life-changing news: they were accepted into the 2020 Cohort of the Beedie Luminaries Program.
-Fast forward to September, and they were starting their first year at the University of British Columbia.
-But instead of bustling lecture halls and lively campus events, they found themselves navigating a new world shaped by the pandemic—a world of meticulously scheduled Zoom meetings and virtual introductions.
-It wasn’t the experience they imagined, but they faced it with determination and eagerness to make the most of it.
+Just four years ago, Nimmy Sebastian and Naailah Shah were high school seniors who received some life-changing news: they were accepted into the 2020 Cohort of the Beedie Luminaries Program.
+Fast forward to September, and they were starting their first year at The University of British Columbia.

-Amid the uncertainty, Nimmy and Naailah were driven by the shared goal to find community and purpose.
+Amid the uncertainty of the pandemic, Nimmy and Naailah were driven by the shared goal to find community and purpose.
 Joining a university club became their way of making that happen, and it turned out to be a game-changer.
 Not only did this decision fuel their personal growth and leadership skills but it allowed them to leave a meaningful mark on their campus.

 “While on an assignment in a conflict zone, he saw soldiers outside of the treatment tent stripping off their uniforms and surrendering their weapons.
 They were ensuring that once the soldiers entered the tent, no one would be able to tell which side of the conflict they belonged to.
 This allows MSF to provide medical care to everyone, regardless of their political stance.
 It was a beautiful image.”

-As semesters passed, Nimmy and Naailah stepped into increasingly significant roles within the club, pushing themselves outside their comfort zones.
-‘I wasn’t really that social before,’ Naailah admits, ‘but the club pushed me to connect with people from different faculties and walks of life.’
-By their third year, both had become integral to the club’s operations.
-When the opportunity to become co-presidents arose for the 2023/2024 school year, they both agreed without hesitation.
+As semesters passed, Nimmy and Naailah took on increasingly significant roles within the club, stepping outside their comfort zones.
+“I wasn’t really that social before,” Naailah admits, “but the club forced me to bond with people from different faculties and walks of life.”
+By their third year, both had become central to the club’s operations, so when the opportunity to become co-presidents arose, it felt like a natural progression.

-Throughout their tenure as co-presidents so far, the club has raised over $2,500 for MSF and held numerous successful events.
+Throughout their tenure as co-presidents, the club has raised over $2,500 for MSF and held numerous successful events.
 They purchased a number of MSF’s safe water supply kits from the funds raised from their Water Walk, an event that aims to raise awareness for safe water, sanitation, and hygiene efforts in regions that would otherwise not have access to clean water.
-Their annual panel event sparked lively discussions on ethics and culture in humanitarian aid with UBC professors and MSF expats.
+For their annual panel event, UBC professors and MSF expats came together to discuss ethics and culture in humanitarian aid, sparking a lively discussion between the panellists and UBC students in the audience.

-While Nimmy and Naailah upheld the club’s traditional events, they also embraced fresh ideas.
-They organized a trivia night at a local restaurant, where attendees enjoyed food and drinks while answering humanitarian and MSF-themed questions.
-For Valentine’s Day, the club sold flowers provided by a local sponsor.
-The team also bonded over baking, raising over $200 from selling their homemade goods.
-In the end, Nimmy and Naailah attribute this success to the dedication and hard work of their incredible team.
+While Nimmy and Naailah honoured the club’s annual events, they also encouraged fresh new ideas.
+FoMSF held a trivia night at a local restaurant where attendees enjoyed food and drinks while answering humanitarian and MSF-based questions.
+For Valentine’s Day, the club sold flowers, provided by a local sponsor.
+The team also bonded while baking goods they later sold, raising over $200 alone.
+Nimmy and Naailah could not have executed such successful events without their incredible team.

-Nimmy’s advice is simple: “don’t hesitate to try something new”.
+Their advice to new students is simple: get involved.
+“Don’t hesitate to join a club or try something new,” Nimmy encourages.
 Their story is a reminder that every student has the potential to discover their passion and make a difference.
 It all begins with one small decision—whether it’s joining a club, attending an event, or trying something outside of your comfort zone.
-Remember, it only takes one “yes” to change the trajectory of where you’re going.

 To help you get started, here are some essential tips: